-I understood the habits of the typical donor, I understood the self imposed limitations of the transportation teams in the stores I am involved with, and I knew there had to be a fit.
-Calling around I quickly realized that in most cases there was not a good home for these items outside of the landfill.
+I understood the habits of the typical donor.
+As well as understood the self imposed limitations of the transportation teams in the stores I am involved with.
+I knew there had to be a fit.
+After calling around, I quickly realized that in most cases there was not a good home for these items outside of the landfill.
 I quickly made a connection with a new College Hunks Hauling Junk franchise in Knoxville, and that’s when the magic happened.
-The solution this relationship provided for all of us was unparalleled by anything else in the industry.
+The solution this relationship provided was unparalleled by anything else in the industry.

 The Non- Profit:

 - Has plenty of capacity

 - Is seeking a home for items of value to reduce landfill cost

 It makes sense these connections would be easy right?
 They are until personalities get involved.
 The typical conversation in these relationships is between a truck driver and the back room personnel.
 We would hear “they are too picky” or “they dropped off junk” when that communication should have been between the management.

 When these relationships reach a level of importance where all involved understand the servant roles each organization plays for the other, the synergy is amazing.
 If you are using PickUpMyDonation.com, we have the solution built in.
 If our goal is to increase donations (sellable items), these organizations can help.
 All you have to do is ask.